Jimmy Fallon ‘apologises’ to Tonight Show staff following behavioural allegations

 “It’s embarrassing and I feel so bad,” Fallon said, according to the magazine, which cites two employees on the call.
 “Sorry if I embarrassed you and your family and friends… I feel so bad I can’t even tell you.”

-The apology was separately confirmed by Deadline and Variety who report that Fallon added: “I want this show to be fun, it should be inclusive for everybody, it should be funny, it should be the best show, the best people.”
+The apology was separately confirmed by Deadline and Variety, which reported that Fallon added: “I want this show to be fun, it should be inclusive for everybody, it should be funny, it should be the best show, the best people.”

 The Independent has contacted Fallon’s representatives for comment.